DjangoGirlsSeoul/cupcaketutorial/demo.md

 b.
 We are going to create a model for our menu app.
 From here onwards, start following me on and refer to tutorial for references.
 The required fields for our model class `Cupcake` are `name,rating,price,image,writer and createdAt`.
 You also have to install `Pillow` package which is required for `ImageField`. so install it by `pip install Pillow` and then update requirements file by `pip freeze > requirements.txt`

+>If there is an error in Windows installation while installing Pillow.
+Use `pip install Pillow==3.0.0`

 The import part will go first

 ```python